Is Peanut Butter Keto? Can I eat any Peanut Butter?

 Peanut butter is not the only keto-friendly nut butter.

-Almond butter is a good keto compatible nut butter, high in fat, with a good amount of vitamins as well.
+- Almond butter is a good keto compatible nut butter, high in fat, with a good amount of vitamins.

 Check out below my favorite recipes made with peanut butter: